-- D-1 Provide: - a detailed description of your distribution channels to domestic customers, including a diagram if appropriate; - information concerning the functions/activities performed by each party in the distribution chain; and - a copy of any agency or distributor agreements, or contracts entered into.
+- D-1 Provide: - a detailed description of your distribution channels to domestic customers, including a diagram if appropriate; - Please see Annex D-1(1), (2). - In the domestic market, JFE Bars & Shapes has two groups of customers.
+Ones are and the others are and the others are and the others are and the others are and the other is '.
+And typical and the other is '.
+And typical and the other is '. - information concerning the functions/activities performed by each party in the distribution chain; and - Please see Annex D-1(1) - a copy of any agency or distributor agreements, or contracts entered into.